lcamichigan/sigman/README.md

     4. Choose Selection from the Search menu, and then click Change All.

-4. Abbreviate class years.
+3. Abbreviate and format class years.
 To do this:

     1. Choose Edit > Find/Change (or press Ctrl-F) to show the Find/Change
     dialog, and then click the GREP tab.